Willeede/thinkalike_project/docs/onboarding/ONBOARDING_GUIDE.md

 Here are essential resources to help you navigate and contribute to ThinkAlike:

-* **Quickstart Guide:** `quickstart.md` – Step-by-step instructions for setting up your development environment.
+* **Quickstart Guide**: `quickstart.md` – Step-by-step instructions for setting up your development environment.
-* **ThinkAlike Manifesto:** [Link to Manifesto if available] – Outlines the project's vision and principles.
+* **ThinkAlike Manifesto**: [Link to Manifesto if available] – Outlines the project's vision and principles.
-* **Architectural Design Specifications:** [Link to Architecture Docs if available] – Detailed documentation of the platform's architecture.
+* **Architectural Design Specifications**: [Link to Architecture Docs if available] – Detailed documentation of the platform's architecture.
-* **UI Component Library Documentation:** [Link to UI Component Docs if available] – Documentation for reusable UI components.
+* **UI Component Library Documentation**: [Link to UI Component Docs if available] – Documentation for reusable UI components.
-* **API Documentation (OpenAPI/Swagger):** [Link to API Docs if available] – Documentation for API endpoints and data schemas.
+* **API Documentation (OpenAPI/Swagger)**: [Link to API Docs if available] – Documentation for API endpoints and data schemas.
-* **Data Validation Workflows Documentation:** [Link to Data Validation Docs if available] – Documentation on data handling and validation processes.
+* **Data Validation Workflows Documentation**: [Link to Data Validation Docs if available] – Documentation on data handling and validation processes.
-* **Testing Framework Documentation:** [Link to Testing Docs if available] – Documentation for testing methodologies and frameworks.
+* **Testing Framework Documentation**: [Link to Testing Docs if available] – Documentation for testing methodologies and frameworks.
-* **Ethical Guidelines Documentation:** [Link to Ethical Guidelines if available] – Detailed explanation of ThinkAlike's ethical framework.
+* **Ethical Guidelines Documentation**: [Link to Ethical Guidelines if available] – Detailed explanation of ThinkAlike's ethical framework.
-* **Style Guide:** `style_guide.md` – Defines the visual style and branding guidelines.
+* **Style Guide**: `style_guide.md` – Defines the visual style and branding guidelines.

 Remember to replace the bracketed placeholders above with the actual links to your documentation files once they exist.